 In addition to its commitment to legislative, regulatory and legal expertise on clean water, NACWA is dedicated to being a top technical resource in water quality, water management and sustainable ecosystem protection.

-With this foundation, NACWA will continue to be available to all media as trusted and reliable resources in the reporting of clean water stories, news and analyses.
+With this foundation, NACWA staff and experts will continue to be available to all media as trusted and reliable resources in the reporting of clean water stories, news and analyses.

 Click here for the NACWA’s latest Press Releases, News and Publications.